One Week in Belize: A Solo Traveler's Unfiltered Journal

 Spent: $22

-Rented a bike ($8/day) and circled the island in about 40 minutes.
-The north side is mangrove and birds — saw a osprey catch a fish from 20 meters up, which was the most impressive athletic feat I witnessed all week.
+Rent a bike ($8/day) and circle the whole island in about 40 minutes.
+The north side is mangrove and birdlife — watch an osprey snatch a fish from 20 meters up, the most impressive athletic feat on the entire itinerary.

-Swam at the Split for two hours.
-The water is clear, warm, and shallow enough to stand in most places.
-A manatee surfaced about 50 meters out — just a dark gray back and a snort of breath, then gone.
+Swim at the Split for a couple of hours.
+The water runs clear, warm, and shallow enough to stand in most places — the same electric-blue Caribbean clarity you'll find up the coast at Bacalar in Mexico.
+If you're lucky, a manatee surfaces 50 meters out — just a dark gray back and a snort of breath, then gone.

-I read a book on the dock until the sun went down.
+Read a book on the dock until the sun drops.
 This is the correct way to spend a day on Caye Caulker.

 Day 4: Caye Caulker → San Ignacio